How to Extreme Coupon at Walmart

 Extreme couponers who advocate buying and trading coupons for the purpose of accumulating a zillion of a particular coupon aren’t honoring the spirit of Walmart’s overage policy and are taking advantage of manufacturers.
 Even worse, they’re breaking the law.
 While most people don’t realize it, it’s actually illegal to buy, sell or trade coupons.

-Also know that Walmart is committed to honoring any limitations that the manufacturer has put in place.
+Also, know that Walmart is committed to honoring any limitations that the manufacturer has put in place.
 So, if you have a coupon that says you have to buy a certain package size or a specific flavor or scent, that’s really what you need to do.
+And if it says you can only use one coupon per transaction, that's what you need to do.

 Some extreme couponers teach coupon decoding, which is when you read the barcode on a coupon to determine if the coupon will work on things other than what was intended.
 Typically coupon decoders will take a coupon that’s supposed to be used on a large package of something, and use it on a trial-size package for the purpose of creating coupon overage.
 This practice is illegal.
 It’s perfectly fine to use a coupon on a trial-size item, if the coupon doesn’t specify a product size, but it’s not okay to take advantage of a weakness in the barcoding system.